jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 test_key_far_brake_pressed
 *********************************************************************************

-The :ref:`truth table` for when the key is :red:`far` from the starter and the brake is being :green:`pressed`, is
+The :ref:`truth table` for when the key is :red:`far` from the starter and the brake is being :green:`pressed`, is:

 ==============  ==================  ==================  ===========
-key             brake               start button        output
+key             brake               start               output
 ==============  ==================  ==================  ===========
 :red:`far`      :green:`pressed`    :green:`pressed`    :red:`OFF`
 :red:`far`      :green:`pressed`    :red:`NOT pressed`  :red:`OFF`